annh3/annh3.github.io/_posts/2025-12-31-on-off-policy-rl.md

 of $B$ episodes/trajectories is basically a replay buffer.*

 In other words, in the wild, foundation models are usually distributed across GPUs (which can be in a given GPU cluster or node or across nodes), so in particular inference is on a different computer than training.
 There are a bunch of things to optimize in such a setup, but for the wild (the wild on-policy RL!), we'd like to maximize GPU utilization while staying as on-policy as possible (who knows what unit that is measured in?
 I would really like to know).
-In the paradigm of flight updates, after each optimizer (optim.step() in your torch or whatever code) step, updated weights are broadcast to the inference server.
+In the paradigm of [in flight updates](https://github.com/ServiceNow/PipelineRL-SWE), after each optimizer (optim.step() in your torch or whatever code) step, updated weights are broadcast to the inference server.
 This is really cool.
 Would be even cooler to customize the step delay to broadcast.
 In some sort of limit, some sort of repeated off-policy rl is basically on-policy rl!

 ### Btw, here's how to do importance weighting